SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ConnectorPort/CreatePorts/README.md

-#Create Ports
+# Create Connector Ports

-This sample demonstrates how to add ports when initializing the node.
+This sample demonstrates how to add ports when initializing the connector.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent